 Don’t fly by the seat of your pants trying to add field trips to your homeschool.
 Try to give each one a purpose.
-Sure, there are those that are visiting your area and you may not get another chance to check them out, but plan for those in your budget as well.
+There are those shows or presentations that are visiting your area and you may not get another chance to check them out, but plan for those in your budget as well.
 Check out the websites of event centers to see what they have scheduled.

 Step 1: Budget.

-Step 2: Look at your curriculum as see where you want to go based on your curriculum lessons.
+Step 2: Look at your curriculum and see where you want to go based on your curriculum lessons.

-Step 3: Where else do you want to go based on your children’s interest.
+Step 3: Where else do you want to go based on your children’s interests.

-Step 5: Schedule them in with your lesson plans.
+Step 5: Schedule them with your lesson plans.

-June might not the time for field trips (at least here in Canada) because there are a lot of year end public school trips happening during this time.
+June might not be the time for field trips (at least here in Canada) because there are a lot of year-end public school trips happening during this time.
 Calling ahead can give you a heads up on whether or not they have a class/school trip planned as well.